Genivia/RE-flex/doc/index.md

 function that is not defined.

 This example sets the global `yylval.num` to the integer scanned or `yylval.str` to the string scanned.
-It assumes that the yacc grammar specification defines the tokens `CONST_NUMBER` and `CONST_STRING` and the type `YYSTYPE` of `yylval`.
+It assumes that the Bison/Yacc grammar file defines the tokens `CONST_NUMBER` and `CONST_STRING` and the type `YYSTYPE` of `yylval`.
 For example:

 <div class="alt">